New Photoshop Tricks and Features to Try this 2020Donna Marie Padua

 Updated Object Selection Tools

 The Object Selection tool is very exciting.
-It comes in 2 flavors, rectangle and lasso.
-This amazing tool enables you to drag over and object in a photo or image and then Photoshop magically selects it for you, like Select Subject, but more focused.
-You could select it with the rectangle and then fine tune with the Lasso option.
+It comes in 2 flavors, rectangle, and lasso.
+This amazing tool enables you to drag over an object in a photo or image and then Photoshop magically selects it for you, like Select Subject, but more focused.
+You could select it with the rectangle and then fine-tune with the Lasso option.
 As always Shift Adds to the selection, while Alt/Option subtracts.
-This is like a Magic wand and Magnetic lasso in one, but its powered by Sensei, Adobe’s AI engine.
+This is like a Magic wand and Magnetic lasso in one, but it’s powered by Sensei, Adobe’s AI engine.
 Worth noting, the Select Subject AI has also been updated and works much better now.
 You can also find Object Selection in Select and mask.

 Enhanced Transform Wrap

 It’s now easier than ever to warp the shapes of objects or wrap textures onto them.
 With a layer active, Choose Edit>Transform>Warp or press Cmd/Ctrl+T for Free transform and right click and choose warp.
 Once warp comes up you can choose a grid from the Tool options bar.

 The best part is this, if you hold down alt/Option and drag on the grid, you can split the mesh wherever you wish.
 This enables you to do custom splits.

 This is one we have been waiting a while for.
 Previously if you wanted to make layers from a Smart Object, you had to open the Smart Object in a new window and then drag the layers back to the main document.
 A use case is making derivative items, where all the layers are the same on each except for one or 2 things such as numbering bullets.

 Now all you need to do is Right Click on the Smart Object and choose Convert to Layers.
 If there are multiple layers in the Smart Object, they will be converted to a Layer Group.